getbrevo/brevo-node/docs/EmailCampaignsApi.md

 // Uncomment the following line to set a prefix for the API key, e.g. "Token" (defaults to null)
 //partner-key.apiKeyPrefix = 'Token';

-var apiInstance = new BrevoNode.EmailCampaignsApi();
+var apiInstance = new Brevo.EmailCampaignsApi();

-var uploadImage = new BrevoNode.UploadImageToGallery(); // UploadImageToGallery | Parameters to upload an image
+var uploadImage = new Brevo.UploadImageToGallery(); // UploadImageToGallery | Parameters to upload an image

 apiInstance.uploadImageToGallery(uploadImage).then(function(data) {
   console.log('API called successfully.
 Returned data: ' + data);